The Real World: St. Thomas: After filming

 The Real World: St. Thomas Reunion aired on September 12, 2012, following the season finale.
 Maria Menounos hosted, and featured the entire cast, as they discussed their time during filming and their lives since the show ended.

 Since filming ended, Laura returned to Nebraska, where she enjoys fishing with her cousin, while LaToya returned to Virginia, and stated that she kept in touch with her boyfriend while living in St. Thomas, and enjoys driving her Ford Mustang.
 Robb returned to Pennsylvania, where he plans to take online classes for a business degree.
 Marie returned to Staten Island, where she is undecided about her future plans, while Swift keeps busy with magazine photo shoots, and though he originally pursued interest in sports medicine, he is now pursuing a law degree.
 Trey returned to Baltimore, where he engages in public and motivational speaking activities at local high schools and colleges, and plays flag football for fun.
 Brandon returned to Massachusetts, where he fluctuates between sleeping at friends' houses and staying with his dad, as well as continuing electrical work and booking appearances.
 Laura, Marie, Robb and Trey each participated in The Challenge: Battle of the Seasons in Bodrum, Turkey, after filming ended.

 Among the topics discussed was the bitter breakup involving Marie and Robb over a text message and a lack of communication on Robb's part, as well as Marie's drunken behavior and her reputation as a "bad bitch."
 The complicated relationship between Trey and Laura was also discussed, including Trey's revelation that he failed to re-establish his relationship with Chelsea after filming ended.
 Tensions erupted when Marie's mean-spirited behavior with fellow housemates and Trey's treatment of Laura were discussed, including LaToya getting physical with Swift.
 Brandon discussed his struggle with substance abuse, sobriety and the failed drug test that resulted in his eviction from the house, and Menounos questioned his attitude regarding his lifestyle and sobriety.
 Some of the pranks and antics were also discussed.

 On November 1, 2012, Brandon Swift was arrested and charged with disorderly conduct.

 In 2016, Laura Waller gave birth to her daughter, Aveya Rian Waller.
 Her second daughter was born in July 2019.

-In 2019, Marie Roda appeared on the third season of Ex on the Beach.
+Marie Roda appeared on the third season of Ex on the Beach.
+In 2023, Roda gave birth to daughter Margot.